httpwg/http-extensions/draft-ietf-httpbis-rfc6265bis.md

 ## Third-Party Cookies {#third-party-cookies}

-In a Web browsing context, a "third-party" or cross-site cookie is a cookie that is associated with content that is served from a different server than the one that hosts the primary resource (that is, the HTML).
-HTML documents can embed content (such as scripts, images, stylesheets, frames) that is served from other domains.
-These third-party resources can use cookies to track the user even if they never visit that server directly.
-For example, if a user visits a site that contains content from a third party and then later visits another site that contains content from the same third party, the third party can track the user between the two sites.
+A "third-party" or cross-site cookie is a cookie that is associated with embedded content (such as scripts, images, stylesheets, frames) that is served from a different server than the one that hosts the primary resource (usually, the Web page that the user is viewing).
+Third-party cookies are often used to correlate users' activity on different sites.

 Because of their inherent privacy issues, most user agents now limit third-party cookies in a variety of ways.
 Some completely block third-party cookies by refusing to process third-party